Former title: White House chief of staff

 Former title: Deputy Director of the National Economic Council and Deputy Assistant to the President for International Economic Affairs

-Everett Eissenstat, a top trade advisor to the Trump administration, is leaving the White House in July.
+Everett Eissenstat, a top trade adviser to the Trump administration, is leaving the White House in July.

 "Everett was a consummate professional and a valued member of the White House staff," chief of staff John Kelly said in a statement.
 “We will miss his deep expertise, commitment to duty, and skillful management of the National Economic and National Security Council’s international team."